ZoeLeBlanc/zoeleblanc.github.io/test.md

 > #### Jump to [Academic Bio](#academiabio) <a name="backtotop"></a>

-I'm an aspiring digital historian and web developer.
-I'm interested in

- specialize in American, Middle Eastern, and North African histories, and consider myself an international historian.
+I'm an aspiring digital historian, who studies networks, ideas, and spaces in modern history.
+I specialize in American, Middle Eastern, and North African histories, and consider myself an international historian.
 I like thinking about race and religion, especially from the perspective of institutions and states.

 Things that fascinate me (in no particular order):